octoml/octoai-launch-examples/moviebotapp/README.md

 * The loaded docs are indexed using Instructor-Large model and GPTVectorStoreIndex from llama_index package.
 * User inputs are queried against this index using QueryEngine from LlamaIndex.
 * The relevant text from the index is then sent to the OctoAI LLM endpoint using langchain.
+* Responses from the OctoAI API are displayed in the Streamlit chat interface

 # 📚 Next Steps
 If you have any questions or comments, please check our [docs](https://docs.octoai.cloud/docs) or reach out and ask a question directly in our [discord community](https://discord.com/invite/rXTPeRBcG7)!
 We look forward to seeing what you build next!